-If you want to learn more, start learning how the human body really works in terms of nutrient absorption and digestion, and how different foods affect the body.
-And learn to read scientific studies; how to differentiate a reliable study from a flawed or bias one, or one with corporate interest.
+If you want to improve, start learning how the human body really works in terms of nutrient absorption and digestion, and how different foods affect the body.

 If you can't be doing with that, then just eat whole foods plant-based and maximize your micronutrient and macronutrient intake.
 Naturally, you'll stay lean and disease and infection free.

 My advice is to focus on the inside, and then the outside will naturally take care of itself.

 And stay away from performance enhancing drugs!

 Got a question about vegan bodybuilding or fitness in general?
 Leave it in the comments section below.